CONSTRUCTION ACCIDENT LAWYERS

 In addition, due to excessive manual labor in construction, employees in this industry frequently suffer injuries such as:

-- Heat stress in hot conditions that can lead to brain, heart or kidney damage, or death.
+Heat stress in hot conditions that can lead to brain, heart, or kidney damage, possibly causing death.

 What compensation can we get for your construction accident in Texas?